threetee/scalr/bin/README.md

-# ttmscalr - a command-line tool for working with Scalr
+# ttmscalr - Manage Imagine Math infrastructure through this Scalr-based command-line tool

 ## Installing + Configuring

 * Clone `git@github.com:thinkthroughmath/scalr.git`
-* Add `scalr/bin` dir to your `PATH` as in __Add to PATH__ below
+* Add the `scalr/bin` directory to your `PATH` environment variable (see: [Add to Path](#add-to-path))
 * Install dependencies:
   * `gem install main`
-  * you'll also need `activesupport` and `ruby-hmac`, but if you're in your apangea gem environment you'll likely already have these. if you use rvm gemsets, you'll need to install these gems in the gemsets in which you'd like to use ttmscalr)
+  * `activesupport` and `ruby-hmac` are also required.
+However, if running from inside an Apangea gem environment, you'll likely already have these.
+  Note: If you use rvm gemsets, you'll need to install these gems in the gemsets in which you'd like to use ttmscalr.
 * Build and install the scalr gem:
   * `gem build scalr.gemspec`
   * `gem install ./scalr-0.2.3.gem`
-* Get and configure API credentials as in __Scalr API credentials__ below
+* Get and configure API credentials (see: [Scalr API Credentials](#scalr-api-credentials))
 * Now you should be able to run `ttmscalr farm:list`

 ### Add to PATH